VIN: Voxel-based Implicit Network for Joint 3D Object Detection and Segmentation for Lidars

 After bounding boxes and point-wise semantic labels are generated, panoptic segmentation results can be generated by assigning instance ids of the boxes to the points inside them.

-Aside from panoptic label generation, object bounding boxes and semantic labels can be used to mutually recover the error in predictions, similar to the strategy introduced in \cite{zhong20173d}.
-We developed a procedure named \textbf{InConsistency Suppression} (ICS) to fix inconsistent labels in the bounding boxes with semantic outputs and vice-versa.
+Aside from panoptic label generation, object bounding boxes and semantic labels can be used to mutually recover the error in predictions.
+Inspired by the strategy introduced in \cite{zhong20173d}, we developed a novel procedure named \textbf{InConsistency Suppression} (ICS) to first fix inconsistent labels of the bounding boxes using a estimated label from point-wise semantic outputs and then inconsistent points will be fixed.
 The algorithm is described in the pseudocode (Algorithm \ref{alg:ics}) below.
 The inputs for the procedure are the collection of predicted bounding boxes $B$ and semantic point clouds $P$.
 Each box $b\in B$ has an object classification $K(b)$ with confidence score $s(b)$, and each point $p \in P$ has semantic classification $K(p)$ with confidence score $s(p)$. $b$ also denotes the area inside the box.
 In the procedure description, $K_{\text{th}}$ denotes the thing categories.

 \squeezeup\squeezeup